Nightcaat/progress-bar/README.md

 # progress-bar
 An easy to use progress bar.
+You can change it and customize it however you'd like.
+Use something like JavaScript (or, as a test, manually change it with Inspect Element) to modify the width of the **.xpbar** element, and it will smoothly take effect.
+This progress bar was made to be used in the [Blobs.io repository](https://github.com/blobs-io/blobs.io), but I decided that it would be best to create a repository for it.